tldoran/Fungi-Finder/README.md

 A computer vision model to classify different family species of Fungi

 Created using vite + TS
+API to Roboflow Vision Model with 99.4% accuracy

 To Install:
 - Npm Install